How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 easy russian logo

 Easy Russian is part of the larger Easy Languages project.
 The video hosts interview people on the streets of Russia about common topics.
 It’s an excellent way to hear how people in Russia really speak and learn some modern speech.
-They also post Super Easy videos that teach the basics of the Russian language in easy-to-understand speech.
-They post 2 new videos every month.
+The videos are subtitled in Engligh and Russian so a learner of any level is able to watch them.
+Since I’m a beginner, I enjoyed the Super Easy videos that teach the basics of the Russian language in easy-to-understand speech.
+The Easy Russian channel posts 2 new videos every month.

 Russian With Anastasia

-Anastasia lives in St. Petersberg, Russia, and has different series of videos.
-Some teach Russian language and grammar, and others are vlogs that show life around Russia and other places she has traveled.
-These videos are good for intermediate learners because she speaks entirely in Russian, but there are English subtitles, as well.
+Anastasia lives in St. Petersberg, Russia, and has different series of videos that cover the Russian language and culture.
+Some teach language basics like grammar, and others are vlogs that show life around Russia and other places she has traveled.
+I recommend her channel for intermediate learners because she speaks entirely in Russian, but there are English subtitles, as well.
 She has hundreds of videos for you to check out.

 Be Fluent in Russian

 In the Be Fluent in Russian videos, Fedor walks you through the basics of the Russian language.
-He has videos on common phrases, the alphabet, and grammar topics.
+He has videos about common phrases, the alphabet, and grammar topics.
 There are also vlogs about his life, Russian traditions, and interviews with other Russian speakers.
+This channel is useful for beginners, even those with no prior knowledge since he explains the concepts in English.
 The Be Fluent in Russian YouTube channel has tons of videos for you to watch, so you’ll never get bored!

 Listen to Russian Podcasts